 It is a Mission of the Board of Directors of the Authority to assure that the maintenance and timely replacement/upgrade of its assets is an integrated part of the annual operating and capital budget planning process and that its rate-based funding stream takes into account these projected system maintenance and replacement needs over a multi-year planning period.

-Our Chairman, Ronald Gregory, continues to ask each customer to make a habit of conserving water by turning off taps, fixing leaks and avoiding waste.
+Our Chairman, Robert Stewart, continues to ask each customer to make a habit of conserving water by turning off taps, fixing leaks and avoiding waste.
 The Authority has instruments that help its employees detect water leaks underground on the distribution system.
 The employees continually monitor the system to do their part with water conservation.
 Is your toilet leaking?
 We have available at our office leak detection tablets that you drop into your tank.
 If the water turns blue, the seal around the flapper is leaking water.
 This is the reason for most high water bill complaints.
 If you would like a sample, please stop by the office.
 Water is a limited resource that we must conserve and protect for future generations.

 It is imperative that all customers contact the Authority with any changes to your mailing address and/or telephone number so we may keep our emergency call system current and up to date.
 If any Landlord would like to put a tenant on the call system, we can accommodate that.
 Please call the Authority to authorize this.